jfoss2018/TechDegreeProject-11/README.md

 # TechDegreeProject-11

-This project uses Node.js, Express, MongoDB and Mongoose to create a REST API that enables users to create, edit and review courses in a database.
+This project utilizes Node.js, Express, MongoDB and Mongoose to create a REST API that enables users to create, edit and review courses in a database.
+This project introduces authentication through Basic Auth headers when accessing the REST API routes, server-side validation, and includes unit testing on routes using Mocha and Chai.

+### What does it do?

+This REST API allows users to access a course review database through API requests that can either be accessed through another app or through http request tools like Postman.
+This database allows the user to create users, and with those users' credentials create courses and reviews.

+### Additional Project Info for Grading

-### Prerequisites
+#### Prerequisites

 This REST API project does not include a user interface in which to populate forms for sending POST and PUT requests, so it will be necessary to use a tool like Postman to manipulate http requests when consuming this project.
 You can find Postman [here.](https://www.getpostman.com/)

 You will also need mongoDB installed on your computer.
 The treehouse installation guides for [Windows](http://treehouse.github.io/installation-guides/windows/mongo-windows.html) and for [Mac](http://treehouse.github.io/installation-guides/mac/mongo-mac.html) can be found at these links.

-### Installing
+#### Installing

-Once you have downloaded this project, navigate to the folder in which the project is stored in your command-line or terminal and run
+Once you have downloaded this project, navigate to the folder in which the project is stored in your command-line or terminal and run:

 ```
 npm install